 This section provides information on the broader social and economic considerations within the Rough A area.
 For offshore oil and gas decommissioning projects, consideration is given to the potential impact on other sea users, such as the fishing and shipping industries, the renewable energy sector and the military operations.
 The existence of submarine cables, historic wrecks and other oil and gas installations are also considered.

-Socioeconomic considerations can also include changes in demographics and to communities, direct and indirect effects on employment, expenditures and incomes, and economic benefits to the wider area resulting from the decommissioning programme.
+Socioeconomic considerations can also include changes in demographics and to communities, direct and indirect effects on employment, expenditures and incomes, and economic benefits to the wider area resulting from the decommissioning programmes.
 However, no attempt has been made to quantify these potential changes, and social benefits are only discussed in the context of potential economic impacts.

 Commercial Fishing Industry